Subpoena issued for political objectives quashed

 President of Queen’s Privy Council for Canada to be an “adverse witness” in potato farmer’s case

-Friday, January 15, 2021Stephen A. ThieleLitigationEvidence, Witnesses, Political Law, Adverse Witness
+Friday, January 15, 2021Stephen A. ThieleLitigationEvidence, Funds, Witnesses, Adverse Witness

 The examination of witnesses at a trial is governed by certain basic rules.
 For a witness who is being questioned by the side for which that person is a...